xiaolanchong/spell-checker/README.md

 changes on each word, W:
 * If W is in the dictionary, print it as is.
 * Otherwise, if W is not in the dictionary,
-   – If no corrections can be found, print “{W?}”.
+   – If no corrections can be found, print {W?}.
    – Ignore any corrections that require two edits if there is at least one that requires
      only one edit; then
    – If exactly one correction is left, print that word.